22 Sources

 Copy Link

 OpenAI has acquired Software Applications Inc., the startup behind Sky, an AI-powered interface for Mac.
-This move aims to enhance ChatGPT's capabilities and integrate AI more deeply into users' daily computing experiences.
+The move aims to integrate Sky's deep macOS integration into ChatGPT, potentially revolutionizing how users interact with AI on their computers.

-OpenAI, the company behind ChatGPT, has made a significant move in the AI industry by acquiring Software Applications Inc. (SAI), the startup responsible for developing Sky, an AI-powered interface for Mac computers
+OpenAI, the company behind ChatGPT, has made a significant move in the AI industry by acquiring Software Applications Incorporated (SAI), the startup responsible for developing Sky, an AI-powered interface for Mac computers

 1